syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 ###WCF
 **Adding a WCF Service**

 To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select `**Add > New Item**`.
-In the `**Add New Item**` window, select WCF Service and name it as “OLAPService.svc” and click Add.
+In the `**Add New Item**` window, select WCF Service and name it as “OLAPService.svc”, click Add.

-Now WCF service is added into your application successfully which in-turn comprise of the following files.
-The utilization of these files will be explained in the immediate sections.
+Now, WCF service is added into your application successfully that contains the following files.

 * OLAPService.svc
 * OLAPService.svc.cs